gothmommysim/fortnite-roulette-app/README.md

 ## Changelog

+#### Version 2.0.1
+- Added warning for server slowdown on app launch

 ### Version 2.0 (Database Integration and UI Update)
 - Added SQL database integration for theme storage and retrieval
 - Set up a Node.js server on Render.com for database queries